vini7148/HW_digi_rec/README.md

 ## Viewing the Application

+Dowload the release version from [DOWNLOAD](https://github.com/vini7148/HW_digi_rec/archive/1.0.zip), and then unzip the file.

 Just open 'launch.vbs', it should automatically create a new windows for the GUI

 ## Description of the keras.sequential model